Students who attend their designated government specialist school may get help with travel through the Students with Disabilities Transport Program.

 The scheme is administered by a Commonwealth agency, the National Disability Insurance Agency, and will provide all Australians under the age of 65 who have a permanent and significant disability with the reasonable and necessary supports they need to enjoy an ordinary life.

 Student transport is in scope of the NDIS.
-During the rollout of the NDIS (July 2016 to July 2019),
+Until 2023

 student transport will be provided by the Victorian Government as an in-kind service.